winitzki/scall/tutorial/programming_dhall.md

 Using a singleton type as a function argument gives no practical advantages in Dhall because we need to know the singleton's value in advance at all usage sites.

-### Typeclass instances with laws
+### Evidence for typeclass laws

-Dependent pairs can be used to encode typeclass instances that are guaranteed to satisfy the typeclass laws.
+Dependent pairs can be used to assure  that a typeclass evidence value satisfies the typeclass laws.
-In this sense, a typeclass instance with evidence of laws is a refinement type.
+In this sense, a typeclass  evidence type becomes a refinement type.

 A simple example is the `Semigroup` typeclass with the associativity law.
 Recall the definitions shown in the chapter "Typeclasses":